【失敗談】初めてのトレランで気をつけないといけないこと

 Hello.
 I'm Hiroki, a new employee at OLENO.

 It's been about three months since I joined OLENO.
-OLENO, which is a hot topic on the streets, makes high-performance socks for all outdoor activities, but it seems that they are especially well-known for their trail running socks.
+OLENO, which is a hot topic on the streets, makes high-performance socks for all outdoor activities, but it seems to be especially well-known for its trail running socks.

 I thought the quickest way to learn more about our company's products would be to become a user, so I started trail running.